-Cannabinoids are the chemical compounds that naturally occur in the cannabis plant as well as having the ability to bind to the endocannabinoid system receptors in order to deliver their benefits.
-While most of the cannabinoid variances being located are available in lower quantities when compared to THC and CBD, ScienceDirect explains that CBC can be “one of the most abundant nonpsychotropic CBs found in strains or varieties of cannabis”.
-The fact that CBC is nonpsychotropic means that consumers will not have to expect the effects associated with being intoxicated from cannabis, particularly from the cannabinoid THC.
+Cannabinoids are the organic compounds that naturally occur in the cannabis plant as well as have the ability to bind to the endocannabinoid system receptors, plus others, in order to deliver their benefits.
+While most of the cannabinoid varieties identified are available in lower quantities when compared to THC and CBD, ScienceDirect explains that CBC can be “one of the most abundant non-psychotropic CBs found in strains or varieties of cannabis.”
+The fact that CBC is non-psychotropic means that consumers will not have to expect the effects associated with being intoxicated from cannabis, particularly from the cannabinoid THC.

-CBC has the ability to deliver effects through the activation of our CB2 receptors.
-However, since it does not activate the CB1 receptors, Cresco Labs recommends combining CBC with THC and/or CBD.
+CBC has the ability to deliver effects through the activation of our CB2 receptors, PPAR and TRPA1 receptors, and multiple ways of increasing endocannabinoid tone.
+However, since it does not activate the CB1 receptors, Cresco Labs recommends combining CBC with THC to unlock more potential if desired.
 Despite this instance, it is recommended that consumers try to consume cannabis products that are broad- and full-spectrum in order to benefit from the entourage effect.

 Cresco Labs explains that CBC has shown to be effective in the treatment of “a variety of symptoms and conditions”- much like many other cannabinoids.
 They go on to list conditions for which CBC is especially effective, which included IBS, Crohn’s disease, neuropathy, and chronic postoperative pain but can also include cancer, neurological diseases, acne, depression, and pretty much any condition marked by pain and inflammation.

-A study published in 2016 found that CBC had powerful anti-inflammatory properties which were accompanied by a strong inclination toward topical applications with especially significant anti-acne properties.
+An in-vitro study published in 2016 found that CBC, in addition to CBDV and especially THCV, had powerful anti-inflammatory properties which were accompanied by a strong inclination toward topical applications with especially significant anti-acne properties.
 The team explains that while CBD also has anti-inflammatory properties, the CBC appears to be the stronger contender, especially if your concern is acne.
 Gabe Kennedy, the co-founder of Plant People, told the media that they choose to “include higher levels of CBC” for their skincare products based on the cannabinoid’s superior anti-inflammatory properties.

-CBC was found to have the potential to inhibit inflammation in cancer patients, but more than that, it was found to have the potential to inhibit tumor growth.
+CBC was found to have the potential to inhibit inflammation in cancer patients, but more than that, it was found to have the potential to inhibit tumor growth in skin, breast, prostate, and colon cancer cell models (11) (12).
 The cannabinoid shows great promise as a chemopreventive agent with the second-most potent tumor inhibitor in terms of the various cannabinoids.
-However, more research is necessary to confirm whether CBC can be used to treat cancer as opposed to merely slowing progression.
+However, more research is necessary to confirm whether CBC can be used to treat cancer as opposed to merely slowing progression in early models.

-CBC has been found to perform effectively as an antidepressant but only when combined with THC and CBD.
+CBC has been found to perform effectively as an antidepressant on its own in animal studies.
 Effective means of alleviating depression are increasingly important as the number of depressed individuals continues to grow as the years go by.
-Fortunately, cannabis is always a friend for any depressed or any other person in need.
+Fortunately, cannabis is a friend for depressed individuals in many circumstances.

-When CBC was studied on mice during a 2013 study, the researchers found that CBC promoted the maintenance of homeostasis in the brain through its positive effects on the Neural Stem Progenitor Cells (NSPCs).
-Homeostasis in the brain refers to a stable and balanced state within the brain- which we are able to use cannabis to promote, thanks to the endocannabinoid system and the many receptors located all over the body.
+When CBC was studied on mice in a 2013 study, the researchers found that CBC promoted the growth of brain cells and maintenance of homeostasis in the brain through its positive effects on the Neural Stem Progenitor Cells (NSPCs).
+Homeostasis of the brain refers to a stable and balanced state within the brain.
+We can use cannabis to promote this thanks to the endocannabinoid system and the many receptors located all over the body.

-ScienceDirect explains that CBC represents ~0.3% of “constitutes from confiscated cannabis” and that “it is important to note that varieties and preparations exist in the commercial and medical markets with significantly high content”.
-They go on to explain that strains that are rich in CBC are the “result of selecting for inheritance of a recessive gene” which happens through extensive cross-breeding.
+ScienceDirect explains that CBC represents ~0.3% of “constitutes from confiscated cannabis” and that “it is important to note that varieties and preparations exist in the commercial and medical markets with significantly high content.”
+This means CBC is a relatively more common minor cannabinoid.
+They go on to explain that strains that are rich in CBC are the “result of selecting for the inheritance of a recessive gene” which happens through extensive cross-breeding.

 Of course, more research is needed to better understand the spectrum of risks and benefits of CBD and CBC.
 Always exercise caution when it comes to cannabis therapy and consult your medical physician, or ours.